vesoft-inc/nebula-operator/doc/user/add-ons.md

 ## sig-storage-local-static-provisioner
 **Note:**
-Only you deploy NebulaGraph with local storage when it is required.
+It is required in the scenario that you deploy NebulaGraph with local storage.

 [local-static-provisioner](https://github.com/kubernetes-sigs/sig-storage-local-static-provisioner) manages the PersistentVolume lifecycle for pre-allocated disks by detecting and creating PVs for each local disk on the host, and cleaning up the disks when released.
 It does not support dynamic provisioning.